bradymholt/dbup-consolescripts/README.md

 # DbUp Package Manager Console Scripts
 Package Manager Console scripts for [DbUp](http://dbup.github.io/).
-Distributed as a NuGet package.

 ## Install
+This package is hosted on [NuGet](https://www.nuget.org/packages/dbup-consolescripts/).

     Install-Package dbup-consolescripts

 Although dbup-consolescripts does not have a dependency on the [dbup](https://www.nuget.org/packages/dbup/) package, it is assumed you are using the follow commands against a [DbUp](http://dbup.github.io/) project.